shredware/blog/content/reasons-why-you-should-take-control-of-your-data.md

 We already established that the giants help the government to spy on you.
 But they themselves wouldn't, right?
 It's their pitch that your data is safe with them, right?
-Dropbox even claimed that the files are inaccessible without your account password.
+Dropbox even claimed that files you upload are inaccessible without your account password.
 [That turned out to be not entirely true][dropbox-claim].

-But who cares that they can look at your data as long as they don't?
-Why would they, right?
+But who cares that they can look at your data?
+Why would they snoop, right?
 They will not in most cases.
 [Unless someone sent you information about a leaked Windows 8 image][hotmail-blogger] to your Hotmail account, that is.
-Then they will read your mail, your instant messages and whatever else in your account interests them.
+Then they will read your mail, your instant messages and whatever else in your account that interests them.

 __Lesson to learn:__ The giants will spy on you if it serves them.